moorepants/mae223/content/pages/syllabus.rst

 interpret, simulate, and analyze `multibody systems`_, i.e. systems which are made up of interconnected rigid bodies with arbitrary constraints and applied loads.
-Mathematical models of multibody systems are typically very useful at predicting the "macro scaled" [1]_ motion of real objects.
-Newton's laws of motion are the foundation of developing predictive models of these systems.
+Mathematical models of multibody systems are typically very useful at predicting the motion of macro scale objects. `Newton's laws of motion`_ are the foundation of developing predictive models of these systems.
 Examples of systems you will be able to model are: spacecraft trajectories, human/animal biomechanics, vehicle motion, robot motion, etc.

 .. _multibody systems: https://en.wikipedia.org/wiki/Multibody_system

-..
-[1] As opposed to quantum scaled.
+.. _Newton's laws of motion: https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion

 Catalog Description
 -------------------